Category Archives

 NBA Bubble Splendidly Unmoored from Post-Season Predictability

-When I sat down in late August to write this essay — about neutral courts and how they’ve made the 2020 NBA Playoffs the most wide-open, unpredictable tournament the league has ever conducted — turns out I did not know the half of it.
+When I sat down in late August to write this essay — about neutral courts and how they’ve made the 2020 NBA Bubble Playoffs the most wide-open, unpredictable tournament the league has ever conducted — turns out I didnot know the half of it.
 Less than 48 hours later, police in Kenosha, Wisconsin shot Jacob Blake 7 times in the back.
-NBA players still in the Disney Bubble would soon go out on a 72-hour wildcat strike.
+NBA players competing in the Disney Bubble would soon go out on a 72-hour wildcat strike.

-[Don’t believe the naysaying, by the way: Without NBA players and their new post-Blake resolve, arenas in NBA cities would not have been made available for voting on Nov.
-3 — in exactly those urban areas where creeping fascism had closed so many polling places.
-Neither would the league, its owners and players association have pledged to “immediately establish a social justice coalition, with representatives from players, coaches and governors, that will be focused on a broad range of issues, including increasing access to voting, promoting civic engagement and advocating for meaningful police and criminal justice reform.”]
+Don’t believe the right-wing naysaying.
+Without NBA players and their new post-Blake resolve, arenas in NBA cities would not have been made available for voting on Nov.
+3, 2020 — in exactly those urban areas where creeping fascism had closed so many polling places.
+Neither would the league, its owners and players association have pledged to “immediately establish a social justice coalition, with representatives from players, coaches and governors.”

 I don’t want to diminish those efforts.
 Indeed, I would like to see that coalition formally funded.
-But events that last week in August only confirmed my original premise: We are in fact witnessing the most mercurial, fascinating NBA post season in history — and perhaps the most competitively compelling.
+But events the last week in August only confirmed my original premise.
+We are in fact witnessing the most mercurial, fascinating NBA post season in history — and perhaps the most competitively compelling.

 Read More

-• This was the last game of the “No Shot Clock” era; the NCAA went to a 35-second possession meter the following season.
-Villanova never went to a four corners against Georgetown but the Wildcats were extremely deliberate on offense (in part because they were throwing it away or having it stolen with such frequency — on account of the defensive pressure).
+Time of Possession: This was the last game of the “No Shot Clock” era.
+The NCAA went to a 35-second possession meter the following season.
+Villanova never went to a four corners against Georgetown but the ‘Cats were extremely deliberate on offense — in part because they were throwing it away or having it stolen with such frequency!
 At one point in the second half, CBS flashed a stat on the screen showing “Time of Possession,” the sort of thing you’d see today during a soccer match.
 I don’t remember this stat from the 1970s or ‘80s, at all.
 But it was damned relevant here.
 Villanova basically possessed the ball twice as long as Georgetown did.

-• The Cats essentially contested this entire game with 5 guys.
+Iron men: The Cats essentially contested this entire game with 5 guys.
 Massimino started a guard named Dwight Wilbur, who went the first 5 minutes, came out and never returned.
 (I thought maybe he’d been hurt, but he says otherwise.)
-Mark Plansky played 1 minute (there were three Plansky brothers from Wakefield, Mass.; I later covered state tournament games involving the younger two).
+Mark Plansky played 1 minute.
+There were three Plansky brothers from Wakefield, Mass.; I later covered state tournament games involving the younger two.
 The immortal Chuck Everson played 3 minutes — long enough to get punched in the face by Reggie Williams as the first half ended.
 This wasn’t some hidden rabbit punch.
 Everyone saw it, including the TV cameras.
 No call.
+Georgetown only played 8 guys.
+The fellow who got the most run off the bench?
+Versatile guard Horace Broadnax, rockin’ the classic mid-’80s porn stache for the final.

 Read More

-With Marcus Back, the Smaht Money’s on Boston
+With Marcus Smart Back, The Smaht Money’s on Boston

 Smart tore a tendon in his thumb six weeks ago.
 Kyrie Irving went in for the first of two knee surgeries three weeks later.
 Irving is clearly the best player on this team.
 Without him, the Celtics aren’t good enough to make The Finals this season, much less win them.